bandoche/pyautogui-ng/README.md

-PyAutoGUI
+PyAutoGUI-ng
 =========

-PyAutoGUI is a  cross-platform GUI automation Python module for human beings.
+PyAutoGUI-ng is a cross-platform GUI automation Python module for human beings.
+It is forked version of PyAutoGUI for update dependencies.
 Used to programmatically control the mouse & keyboard.

-`pip install pyautogui`
+`pip install pyautogui-ng`

 Full documentation available at https://pyautogui.readthedocs.org

 Simplified Chinese documentation available at https://github.com/asweigart/pyautogui/blob/master/docs/simplified-chinese.ipynb

-Source code available at https://github.com/asweigart/pyautogui
+Source code available at https://github.com/bandoche/pyautogui-ng

 If you need help installing Python, visit https://installpython3.com/

 Dependencies
 ============

-PyAutoGUI supports Python 2 and 3.
+PyAutoGUI-ng supports Python 3.8 or later.
 If you are installing PyAutoGUI from PyPI using pip:

 Windows has no dependencies.
 The Win32 extensions do not need to be installed.

 macOS needs the pyobjc-core and pyobjc module installed (in that order).

-Linux needs the python3-xlib (or python-xlib for Python 2) module installed.
+Linux needs the python-xlib module installed.

 Pillow needs to be installed, and on Linux you may need to install additional libraries to make sure Pillow's PNG/JPEG works correctly.
 See: